compilepeace/BINARY_DISSECTION_COURSE/ELF/ELF_HEADER/ELF_HEADER.md

 #	ELF HEADER
-The elf file header is always present at the offset 0 of the executable (Remember FILE OFFSETS from the [Introduction]?).
-Let's have a look at the ELF header.
+The elf file header is always present at the offset 0 of a binary program (remember FILE OFFSETS from the [Introduction]?) and works as a roadmap to parse ELF binary.
+Let's have a look at it.

 ## ANALYSIS